majidfn/gitP4/README.md

 - Submit the changelist

-## ::warning:: This is a work in progress and not production ready ##
+## :warning: This is a work in progress and not production ready ##